+The government has completed tripartite discussions on these two codes to seek view of stakeholders, including the industry, unions and states.
+The code on industrial relations will subsume Industrial Disputes Act, 1947, the Trade Unions Act, 1926, and the Industrial Employment (Standing Orders) Act, 1946.
 The labour ministry has plans to condense nearly 44 labour laws into four codes-wages, industrial relations, social security and safety, health and working conditions.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)